 Dr. John N. Nkengasong

-U.S. Global AIDS Coordinator and Special Representative for Health Diplomacy – The United States President’s Emergency Plan For AIDS Relief
+U.S. Global AIDS Coordinator and Special Representative for Global Health Diplomacy – The United States President’s Emergency Plan For AIDS Relief

-Dr. John N. Nkengasong was confirmed by the U.S. Senate as the U.S. Global AIDS Coordinator and Special Representative for Health Diplomacy (S/GAC) May 5, 2022 and officially sworn in on June 13, 2022.
+Dr. John N. Nkengasong was confirmed by the U.S. Senate as the U.S. Global AIDS Coordinator and Special Representative for Global Health Diplomacy (S/GAC) May 5, 2022 and officially sworn in on June 13, 2022.
 In this role, Dr. Nkengasong leads, manages, and oversees the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR); which is the largest commitment by any nation to address a single disease in history, prevent millions of HIV infections, save lives, and make progress toward ending the HIV/AIDS pandemic.
 Born in Cameroon, Dr. Nkengasong is the first person of African origin to hold this position.

 In 2017, Dr. Nkengasong was appointed as the first Director of the Africa Centres for Disease Control and Prevention (Africa CDC) headquartered in Addis Ababa, Ethiopia.
 Through his leadership, a framework for moving Africa CDC into a full autonomous health agency of the Africa Union was established.
 Dr. Nkengasong led efforts to create policy frameworks to guide countries to establish and strengthen their public health institutes and defined and implemented a system to collate national surveillance data.
 He also led the COVID-19 response in Africa, coordinating with heads of state and governments across the continent, among other achievements to fight the COVID-19 pandemic, he helped secure 400 million doses of COVID-19 vaccines at the height of vaccine scarcity.
 During his tenure, he was appointed as one of the World Health Organization’s special envoys on COVID-19 preparedness and response.

 As a leading virologist with over 30 years of experience in public health, Dr. Nkengasong was appointed as a board member for the International AIDS Vaccine Initiative in New York, and the Coalition for Epidemic Preparedness Innovation, in Norway.